Martin1982/live-broadcast-sonata-admin-bundle/README.md

 The Live Broadcast Bundle will make it possible to plan live video streams to various channels like Twitch, YouTube Live, Facebook Live (referred to as Output or Channels).

-As "Input" we support files, URL's or existing RTMP streams.
+As "Input" we support files, URLs or existing RTMP streams.

 For more info you can view the latest recorded presentation below, check the demo project at https://github.com/Martin1982/live-broadcast-demo or read on;